‘Teen Mom OG’ Confirms Season 4 Premiere, MTV Promises More Drama

 A post shared by Farrah Abraham (@farrah__abraham) on

 Catelynn Lowell said things are getting better, despite the fact that she is battling rumors of cheating.
-Yesterday, social media was buzzing about Tyler Baltierra possibly cheating on his wife and the couple ran with it.
+Yesterday, social media was buzzing about Tyler Baltierra possibly cheating on his wife, and the couple ran with it.
 Their story this season will focus around them trying for another baby.
-They have been tossing the idea around for some time and it looks like Novalee may be a big sister sooner rather than later.
+They have been tossing the idea around for some time, and it looks like Novalee may be a big sister sooner rather than later.
 Teen Mom OG fans have speculated that Lowell looked pregnant last night, so an announcement may be happening sooner rather than later.

 There is a lot happening with the cast of Teen Mom OG, and all of it will be airing on Season 4.
 Fans are looking forward to seeing how MTV is going to handle the reunion show and finding out whether or not Farrah Abraham and Amber Portwood have spoken to each other since the brawl.
 Teen Mom OG is ready to bring the drama, even if it means editing things to make them look more intense.